William T. Dickens, PhD

 ECON 3405.
 A Critique of Capitalism.
 4 Hours.

-Examines the origins, workings, successes, and failures of capitalism, defined as an economic system where capital is privately owned (for the most part) and markets solve the economic problem (again, for the most part).
-Examines, in addition, several variants of private-ownership economies (with varying levels of market activities), such as slavery, feudalism, land-tenancy, putting-out system, self-employment, etc. Also examines some alternatives to capitalism, such as command socialism, market socialism, worker-ownership of capital, cooperatives, Islamic economy, and Christian economy.
-Prereq.
-ECON 1116 or permission of instructor.
+Examines the origins, workings, successes, and failures of capitalism, defined as an economic system where capital is mostly privately owned and markets generally solve economic problems.
+Examines, in addition, several variants of private-ownership economies including slavery, feudalism, land-tenancy, putting-out system, and self-employment.
+Also examines some alternatives to capitalism, such as command socialism, market socialism, worker-ownership of capital, cooperatives, Islamic economy, and Christian economy.

 ECON 3406.
 Critical Perspectives on Economics.
 4 Hours.